 - Laura Kruskal Created the modular ring.
 You can make many of these rings and link them together to form a decorative garland.

 - Gay Merrill Gross Joined many of Laura’s modules in a unique way to create the spiral spring, a graceful rendition in paper of the Slinky, a classic toy.

-- Leyla’s idea: These origami rings can be used to make the Olympic rings.
-We just have to choose the appropriate colors (from left to right: blue, yellow, black, green and red) and we are all set!
+- Leyla’s idea: These origami rings can be used to make Olympic rings.
+We just have to choose the appropriate colors (from left to right: blue, yellow, black, green, and red) and we are all set!